visiotec/vtec_ros/README.md

 ## Usage ##

-### Runnning with a dataset ###
+### Running with a dataset ###

 Download the dataset from here: [dataset](https://www.dropbox.com/s/kxv9ahrxhvgebja/vtec_test_tracker.bag?dl=0)

-Open a terminal window and launch the tracker node with:
+Open two terminal windows, and launch in the first one the tracker node with:

 ```
 roslaunch vtec_tracker tracker.launch
 ```

-In another terminal, play the downloaded bagfile with:
+In the other terminal, navigate to the directory where you downloaded the dataset, and play the downloaded bagfile with:

 ```
-rosbag play vtec_tracker_test.bag
+rosbag play vtec_test_tracker.bag
 ```

 Now you should see in RViz the tracking process.